 Understanding Addiction

 Addiction is a complex and chronic brain disease that affects millions of people worldwide.
 It occurs when an individual becomes physically or psychologically dependent on a substance, such as drugs or alcohol, or engages in compulsive behaviors like gambling.
-The neurobiological mechanisms involved in addiction include changes to the brain’s reward system, leading to cravings and compulsive use.
+The neurobiological mechanisms1 involved in addiction include changes to the brain’s reward system, leading to cravings and compulsive use.

 The Science Behind Addiction